-For John Bunyan (author of the Christian Classic ‘Pilgrims Progress’) the discovery of the imputed righteousness of Christ was the greatest life-changing experience he ever had.
+For John Bunyan – author of the Christian Classic, Pilgrim’s Progress – the discovery of the imputed righteousness of Christ was the greatest life-changing experience he ever had.
 For him, it was the end of years of spiritual torture and uncertainty.
 Bunyan came to understand the Gospel message in its entirety.

 He discovered that the good news was, not only the sacrificial death of Christ on the cross as payment for his sins (which is great news), but he also discovered that Christ’s perfect life of obedience to His Father was imputed to his account.

-When I read this about John Bunyan, I thought, oh my gosh, that’s exactly what happened to me.
+When I read this about John Bunyan, I thought, Oh my gosh, that’s exactly what happened to me.
 Understanding my righteousness in Christ as a gift instead of a reward for my works; also for me like John Bunyan, ended years of spiritual torture and uncertainty.

-This my friend, is why I was able to finally stop running on my treadmill of accomplishment and exactly why I haven’t lost this new excitement and intense love for Jesus in over a year.
+This my friend, is why I was able to finally stop running on my treadmill of accomplishment and exactly why I haven’t lost this new excitement and intense love for Jesus in over 9.5 years.
 And when I do feel spiritually dull on certain days I now know just what I need, which is to be re-awakened to my righteousness in Christ Jesus!
 My spirit comes alive talking about it and it comes alive writing about it!

 You see, when Jesus hung on that cross for us, He was providing a way through our faith in Him, for our individual destinies to be completely turned around.
 On that cross, our sins were literally imputed to Christ.
 They were put to His account.
 He was credited with our sins.
-Jesus was judged as the wrath of His heavenly Father was poured out on Him.

 But, this is only half of the Gospel and the half that we most often hear.
 In the same way that our sins were taken from us and placed into Christ’s account, the righteousness of Christ is put to our account when we believe in Him.
 We are credited with the righteousness of Christ.
 We are reckoned to be righteous.
 On this basis, we are justified – declared to be righteous.

-As I said before, the more understanding I have gotten on this, the more I think, there is no way I am messing with guilt and condemnation after what Jesus went through on my behalf.
+As I said before, the more understanding I have gotten on this, the more I think, There is no way I am messing with guilt and condemnation after what Jesus went through on my behalf.